Olivergg1/ompa/README.md

 ## Features (more to come)

 - Easy configuration of Git profiles, local and global.
-- Create projects with ease
+- Create projects with ease.
+- Random, strong password generator.
-- Open source
+- Open source.

 ## Setup